Reinforz/Nishan/packages/utils/README.md

 1. Easier formatted content creation
 2. Using a string as a formula rather than passing an ast (WIP)
+3. Id to uuid and uuid to id conversion

 ## Usage